Oh no! We may not fully support the browser or device software you are using !

 - cover charges at betting venues

 However, you can deduct all losses up to winnings on your return.
-The losses are a miscellaneous itemized deduction, not the miscellaneous deductions that have been suspended under tax reform, but part of the miscellaneous deductions still allowed.
+The losses are one of the few miscellaneous itemized deduction still allowed.
 Keep in mind, the standard deduction amount is very high and most people don’t qualify.

 Gambling is one of the oldest forms of entertainment.
 The price to play can be as low or high as you can stand.
-But whether you’re playing poker at a friend’s place or betting on the horses at Churchill Down’s, don’t forget Uncle Sam when you win.
+But whether you’re playing poker at a friend’s place or betting on the horses at a local track, don’t forget Uncle Sam when you win.